Swedeniron/Azure-namespace/README.md

 1. Change the _config.json to your location

-2. Create a namespace.json file in ventures
+2. Create a namespace.json file in ventures, insted of user@mail.com you can use security-enabled groups for role assignments

 3. Run the script "python templator.py"